Everything You Need to Know About Ferrite Beads

 Notice that in Figure 4, the capacitor is called a “bypass capacitor” with quotes around it.
 The reason for the quotes is to call attention to the fact that this capacitor is not bypassing noise, rather it is serving as a source of high frequency charge so that the ASIC can again switch rapidly.
-A much better name for these capacitors is “coulomb buckets” as they are functioning as local storage devices (see my previous blog POWER PLAY—SUCCESSFULLY DESIGNING POWER DELIVERY SYSTEMS, PART 1, for further information on coulomb buckets).
+A much better name for these capacitors is “coulomb buckets” as they are functioning as local storage devices (see my previous blog POWER PLAY—SUCCESSFULLY DESIGNING POWER DELIVERY SYSTEMS, for further information on Coulomb buckets).

 Why Is The Use of Ferrite Beads Put into Application Notes?